-PMcharacteristics is an array of required physical memory characteristics. cacheBehavior is the required caching behavior for mapped memory pageBehavior is the required paging behavior for mapped memory getSupportedCachingBehavior
+PMcharacteristics is an array of required physical memory characteristics. cacheBehavior is the required caching behavior for mapped memory pageBehavior is the required paging behavior for mapped memory

-IllegalArgumentException when any of PMcharacteristics or cacheBehavior or pageBehavior is null IllegalStateException when the required paging or eaching behavior is not satable
+${\it IllegalArgumentException}$ when any of PMcharacteristics or cacheBehavior or pageBehavior is null

 IllegalStateException when the required paging or caching behavior is not setable.